Aeroduel/server/docs/API.md

 ---

 ## Current Endpoints
-- `POST /api/new-match` – Creates a new Aeroduel match in "waiting" state
+- `POST /api/new-match` – Creates a new Aeroduel match in waiting state
-  - Uses a server-only token to ensure only the desktop app can create matches
+  - Uses a server-only token (`SERVER_TOKEN` env var) to ensure only the desktop app can create matches
   - Validates `duration` (30–1800 seconds) and `maxPlayers` (2–16)
-  - Detects the local IP and constructs `serverUrl`, `wsUrl`, and `qrCodeData`
+  - Detects the local IP and constructs `serverUrl`, `wsUrl`, and `qrCodeData` using mDNS hostname (fallback to IP)
+  - Only one match allowed at a time (returns 409 if match already exists)
   - INPUT: `{ serverToken, duration?, maxPlayers? }`
-  - OUTPUT: `{ success, match }` (includes `matchId`, `gamePin`, URLs, QR payload, etc.)
+  - OUTPUT: `{ success, match }` (`match` includes `matchId`, `gamePin`, URLs, QR payload, etc.)

 - `POST /api/register` – Registers that a plane is online, but doesn't associate it with the current match yet
-  - Called by the plane’s ESP32 once it is on Wi‑Fi
+  - Called by the plane's ESP32 once it is on Wi‑Fi
-  - Registers/updates the plane in the in‑memory `registeredPlanes` list
+  - Registers/updates the plane in the in‑memory `planes` list
-  - Generates and stores a per‑match auth token for that `planeId` (used for future plane‑specific requests)
+  - Generates and stores a per‑session auth token for that `planeId` (used for future plane‑specific requests)
-  - INPUT: `{ planeId, esp32Ip, userId }`
+  - INPUT: `{ planeId, esp32Ip?, userId? }`
   - OUTPUT: `{ success, authToken, matchId }`

-- `POST /api/join-match` – Adds a plane to the current match’s waiting room for a specific player
+- `POST /api/join-match` – Adds a plane to the current match's waiting room for a specific player
   - Called by the mobile app after the plane has been registered
   - Validates the `gamePin` against the current match and ensures the match is still in `waiting` state
   - Ensures the requesting `userId` matches the one associated with the plane